Galen Crew

 Galen Michael Crew (born July 11, 1990) is an American singer-songwriter, musician, and music producer.
-In 2015, Crew's songs went viral throughout China, and has since reached hundreds of millions of streams on Chinese music platforms such as NetEase and Xiami.
-In response to the new following in China, Crew has toured the country multiple times, beginning in 2016 and most recently completed in January 2024.
-His music video for the single "Fragrance" was filmed in Shanghai, China and contains footage from other cities while on tour.
-The single "Princess" from his solo album Better than a Fairy Tale has been featured on the ABC show Good Morning America.
+In 2015, his songs went viral throughout China and they since have been streamed hundreds of millions of times on Chinese music platforms including NetEase and Xiami.
+In response to his following in China, Crew has often toured the country beginning in 2016 including a January 2024 trip.
+His music video for the single "Fragrance" was filmed in Shanghai, China and has footage from concerts in other cities in the country.
+The single "Princess" from his solo album Better than a Fairy Tale has been featured on ABC's Good Morning America.
 In 2020, Crew made a guest appearance in the music video for the Newsboys single "Love One Another."
-Crew has written and toured with notable Nashville-based musicians such as Phil Joel, Roger Cook, and Kelsea Ballerini.
+He has written and toured with Phil Joel, Roger Cook, Kelsea Ballerini and other Nashville artists.
 Crew's latest, fourth studio LP, Troubadour, was released November 22, 2023.

 Early life

-Crew's high school rock band was Seraph, which was composed of Crew on electric guitar, Josh Caste as lead vocals, Nicky Hackett on bass, and Jordan Thompson on drums.
-He was also part of the rock-pop group Vinyl Relay while attending college.
-Crew became a solo artist in 2011 and began writing songs with Roger Cook in the same year.
+Crew was in a rock band while in high school, Seraph, which was composed of Crew on electric guitar, Josh Caste on lead vocals, Nicky Hackett on bass, and Jordan Thompson on drums.
+Crew was part of the rock-pop group Vinyl Relay while attending college.
+He became a solo artist in 2011 and began writing songs with Roger Cook at the same time.